alexinnes/alexinnes.github.io/_posts/2016-05-04-Hello-World.markdown

 The main focus of this blog will be my experiences with PowerShell and my learning outcomes, hopefully written in a way that will provide some help to someone else down the line.

-There might be more than just PowerShell in the blog too, anything in the IT world that grabes my attention might get posted up too.
+There might be more than just PowerShell in the blog too, anything in the IT world that grabs my attention might get posted up too.
 If I manage to play with it or work with it - Nano Server comes to mind.

 So, if interested, watch this space.